"The most powerful tool we have as developers is automation." - Scott Hanselman

 In a previous blog about some stats that told the developing software testing story, we had identified the impact on testing strategies due to the growing adoption of DevOps as a key trend.
 Our CEO has also written in greater detail on how testing is changing due to DevOps.
 Looking back though it's clear this story is still developing and that something more remains to be said.
 In other words, it deserves a sequel and the central role in this continuing story is reserved for Test Automation.

 You may ask, why does Test Automation deserve this star billing?
 Well, consider the DevOps way for a bit.
 This is a world with several, almost continuous iterative releases, each within days, even minutes, of each other, all being pushed out to the final production environment into the demanding hands of paying customers.
-So many releases, so little testing time and so much pressure to deliver quality – has there ever been a more, theoretically, perfect case for automated testing?
-Let’s hope that puts the “Why” question to bed – now let’s move on to the “How” and “What”.
+So many releases, so little testing time and so much pressure to deliver quality - has there ever been a more, theoretically, perfect case for automated testing?
+Let's hope that puts the 'Why' question to bed — now let's move on to the 'How' and 'What'.

-First, a look at the “How”.
+First, a look at the 'How'.
 As was already apparent in Agile, with so many iterative releases following so close on the heels of each other, it is absolutely impossible to build your automation in parallel with the product-under-test.
 Thus, with DevOps, it becomes critically important to involve the test automation team at an early enough stage of the product planning to be able to anticipate, as much as possible, the direction the product is likely to take and automate early.
 This is also the time to plan for the automation carefully.
-Factors to consider include what conditions are most likely to remain reasonably unchanged and which are likely to undergo frequent changes?
-How reusable can you make the components of the automation framework?
-This is also a good time to define the objectives you are looking to achieve with the automation – Faster deployment?
-Better code quality?
-Greater confidence based on better regression tests?
-Essentially, start with the end in mind and measure as you go along to know if you are on the right track.

 A quote we like about DevOps goes, "DevOps is not a goal, but a never-ending process of continual improvement".
 While agreeing with Jez Humble, who said this, perhaps we would like to add that this continual improvement is driven by continual testing, which is turn is based on a solid test automation platform.
 What do you think?